NullifyDev/Sphere/README.md

 | `for <start> <end> <identifier?> {}`         | Iterates from start value to the end value while iterator is less than or equal to end .
 Optional: Identifier |

-# Sphere Execution File
+# Sphere Binary Executable file (SBE)
-`sef` files are human-readable link and execution files, planned to have their own conditions and conditional statements (coming soon).
+`sbe` files are human-readable link and execution files, planned to have their own conditions and conditional statements (coming soon).

 Here is how .sef files will work
 ```